-On May 12, 2017, the federal government introduced Bill C-48 (the Oil Tanker Moratorium Act), in Parliament.
+On June 21, 2019 Bill C-48 (the Oil Tanker Moratorium Act), came into force.
 This legislation is aimed at providing coastal protection in northern British Columbia by prohibiting crude oil tankers carrying more than 12,500 metric tonnes of crude oil or persistent crude oil products from stopping, loading, or unloading crude oil in that area.
-Parliament is still considering the bill, which passed second reading on October 4, 2017.
-If implemented, the legislation may prevent the building of pipelines to, and export terminals located on, the portion of the British Columbia coast subject to the moratorium and, as a result, negatively affect the ability of producers to access global markets.
+This legislation may prevent the building of pipelines to, and export terminals located on, the portion of the British Columbia coast subject to the moratorium and, as a result, negatively affect the ability of producers to access global markets.